rinikerlab/irsa/README.md

 ## Performing the alignment with the Graphical User Interface

 Next, we perform the alignment of (+)-Borneol via the graphical user interface.
-For this, you first need to install Qt5.
+For this, you first need to install Qt5 for python.
 Installation instructions can be found on the offical website.

 Go to the folder GUI and start the code via ```python Gui.py```.

+A window will open, which will look like the pictures at the end in this chapter.
+This window is divided into 3 subpanels (experimental spectra, theoretical spectra and alignment).
+First, read in the experimental IR spectrum (DATA/borneol_IR.txt) and the experimental VCD spectraum (DATA/borneol_VCD.txt) Next, click the button normalize to normalize the spectra to intensity 1.
+Then, click the Button automatic peak selection to obtain the peaks.

+Next, you will need in to load the theoretical data.
+For this, click on LOAD E (DATA/borneol_E.p) then LOAD IR (DATA/borneol_freq.p) and LOAD VCD (DATA/borneol_vcd.p)
+You can set the Lorentzband width to 12 to have an spectrum which agrees better with experiment.

+Next, press change the value mu to 1.0135 (the spectrum was computed with BP86/cc-pVTZ, where the shift factor of 1.0135 is an appropiated value).
+Next, press align, and you results should look like the one in the pictures provided below.

+The textfield to the right